ComparisonsControlElectrical WiringProtectionQuestions - Answers

 IEC60898-1

 It defines behavior of circuit breaker having rated operational voltage not exceeding than 440V (between Phases), Rated current not exceeding than 125A (We have range 0.5A-125A) and rated short circuit capacity not exceeding than 25KA ( Usually it is 10KAin MCB).
 This is designed for unskilled user (or say uninstructed user) and for devices not being maintained consequently.
 Also pollution degree covered is zero pollution to maximum pollution (degree 2).
-These are the circuit breakers we find in residential homes, shops, school & offices electrical distribution switchboards.
+These are the circuit breakers we find in residential homes, shops, school and offices electrical distribution switchboards.

 IEC60947-2

 This standard applies to circuit-breakers, the main contacts of which are intended to be connected to circuits, the rated voltage of which does not exceed 1000 V AC or 1500 VDC. it also contains additional requirements for integrally fused circuit-breakers.
 It covers very high range of standard current carrying capacity (We have range of 6A-6300A) and meant for skilled user.
 The device is also supposed to be maintained properly.
 Also pollution degree is to be 3 or more.
 These circuit breakers are industrial applications and protect the power distribution of up to 1000 volts AC. and 1500 volts DC.
-(For MCBs, MCCBs & ACBs)
+(For MCBs, MCCBs and ACBs)

 So it is clear that these items are different in their fundamentals.
 An MCB designed for indoor, pollution-free conditions and would not be suitable for harsh, outdoor applications that require pollution degree 3.